Understanding CAGR and XIRR in Mutual Fund Investing

 A mutual fund investment’s CAGR can be calculated through the following formula:

-To illustrate, let’s assume a hypothetical situation, where an individual initially invests Rs.
-1,00,000 in a mutual fund.
-Further assume, this investment grows to Rs.
-1,79,000 after 5 years.
+Assume you’ve initially invested 1,20,000 in a mutual fund.
+This investment grows to 1,80,000 after 5 years.
 The CAGR in this situation will be calculated as follows:

-You can use Angel One’s CAGR calculator to compute your investment’s CAGR, as long as you know its initial value, maturity value, and tenure.
+You can use Angel One’s CAGR calculator to compute returns on your investment instantly, as long as you know its initial value, maturity value, and tenure.

 What is XIRR in Mutual Funds?